 - Create your free Motive account.

 - Invite your drivers to download the Motive Driver App.
 This article walks through the process in detail.

 Once your drivers accept your invitation, their logs will be added to your dashboard in real time.
 The Motive Driver App is easy to use and includes a step-by-step training flow when a driver logs in.
 So you can send them a link to our driver log documentation through Motive Messaging.

 If you or your drivers need help getting started with Motive, our team is available 24/7 at 855-434-3564.
 We’ll walk you through every step.

 How drivers and owner-operators can use Motive to maintain compliance

-If you’re a driver or owner-operator, you can use the Motive App to stay compliant.
+If you’re a driver or owner-operator, you can use Motive’s ELD App to stay compliant.
 Even if your company isn’t using the Motive dashboard.

 At the end of each day, you can email your logs to your fleet manager.
 Just follow these steps.